Shavkat Mirziyoyev: Regional policy

 One of his most significant foreign policy achievements is the gradual improvement of relations with Kyrgyzstan and Tajikistan.
-On 5 September 2017, just 3 days after the anniversary of the death of his predecessor, he made a historic visit to Kyrgyzstan.
-This was the first state visit of an Uzbek president to the neighboring country since 2000.
+On 5 September 2017, just three days after the anniversary of the death of his predecessor, he made a historic visit to Kyrgyzstan.
+This was the first state visit of an Uzbek president to the neighbouring country since 2000.
 On 19 September 2017, Mirziyoyev addressed the UN General Assembly for the first time.

-In 2018, a large number of foreign leaders visited or were expected in Uzbekistan, including Egyptian President Abdel Fattah el-Sisi, Turkish President Recep Tayyip Erdoğan, and Belarusian President Alexander Lukashenko, whose visit took place in September and was his first state visit to the country in 24 years.
+In 2018, a large number of foreign leaders visited or were expected to visit Uzbekistan, including the Egyptian President Abdel Fattah el-Sisi, the Turkish President Recep Tayyip Erdoğan, and the Belarusian President Alexander Lukashenko, whose visit took place in September and was his first state visit to the country in 24 years.
 In March 2018, Mirziyoyev made a visit to Tajikistan, which made him the first Uzbek president to conduct a state visit to Dushanbe since 2000.

 In March 2019, Mirziyoyev held a telephone conversation with Nursultan Nazarbayev, who had resigned from office that day.
-In it, he expressed regret to the ex-president, saying that he was a "great politician".
-During a visit to Abu Dhabi in March 2019, Mirziyoyev came away from his talks with Crown Prince Mohammed bin Zayed with over $10 billion in infrastructure, alternative energy and agriculture deals, as well as deals in other spheres.
+During the call, he expressed regret to the former president, describing him as a "great politician".
+During a visit to Abu Dhabi in March 2019, Mirziyoyev concluded talks with Crown Prince Mohammed bin Zayed with agreements worth over $10 billion in infrastructure, alternative energy, and agriculture, as well as in other sectors.